catamphetamine/react-styling/README.md

 You can use both one-line comments and multiline comments.

+### Modifiers

+In the example above, notice the ampersand before the "current" style class - this feature is optional (you don't need to use it at all), and it means that this style class is a "modifier" and all the style from its parent style class will be included in this style class.
+In this example, the padding, color, display and text-decoration from the "link" style class will be included in the "current" style class, so it works just like LESS/SASS ampersand.
+If you opt in to using the "modifiers" feature then you won't need to do manual merging like `style="extend({}, style.menu.item.link, style.menu.item.link.current)"`.

+Modifiers, when populated with the parent's styles, will also be populated with all the parent's pseudo-classes (those ones starting with a colon) and media queries (those ones starting with an at).
+This is done for better and seamless integration with [Radium](https://github.com/FormidableLabs/radium).
+[Featured in Radium FAQ](https://github.com/FormidableLabs/radium/blob/master/docs/faq/README.md) by the way.

 ### What's next

 I can add the features you want (or you can do it).
 I can work on making errors more user friendly and helpful if anyone else uses this module.